 Top California Schools for a Bachelor's in Interdisciplinary Studies

-Any student who is interested in a bachelor's degree in interdisciplinary studies needs to check out National University.
-Located in the city of San Diego, National University is a private not-for-profit university with a fairly large student population.
+Any student who is interested in a bachelor's degree in interdisciplinary studies needs to take a look at National University.
+Located in the large city of San Diego, National University is a private not-for-profit university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.